concourse/docker-image-resource/README.md

   Each entry specifies the x509 certificate and key to use for authenticating against the docker registry residing at the specified domain.
-The domain should match the first component of `repository`, including the port.
+The domain should match the first component of `repository`.

  * `max_concurrent_downloads`: *Optional.* Maximum concurrent downloads.